 Air Ticket Prices to St Helena Announced | Darrin Henry

-The ticket prices for flights to St Helena were published today by St Helena Government as part of the Executive Council’s report.
+These ticket prices for air travel to St Helena were published today by St Helena Government as part of the Executive Council’s report.
 The information given was limited, this is the statement covering ticket prices in full:

 In the closed session, Council considered the Airlink fares which range from £804 – £1,544 for a return ticket to Johannesburg and £846 – £1,586 for a return ticket to Cape Town.